sudhanshu-7376shivay/calculator_byshivay/README.md

 Copy code
 Input: 12 + 8
 Output: 20
-📃 License
-This project is open source and available under the MIT License.

 🙌 Acknowledgments
 Inspired by various online tutorials and web development learning resources.